Rahul0598/blog-source/content/posts/I507/index.md

 Social Cognitive Theory (SCT) discusses how individuals acquire and maintain behavior based on internal and external social interactions [[2]](#2).
 SCT takes into account a person's experiences to factor whether behavioral change will occur.

 {{< image src="SCT.png" alt="Flow chart depicting the Social Cognitive Theory.
-It shows how environmental factors, personal factors and personal behavior all influence each other when an individual wants to make behavior change" caption="Flow chart describing the various factors affecting an individuals behavior change decisions" width="500">}}
+It shows how environmental factors, personal factors and personal behavior all influence each other when an individual wants to make behavior change" caption="Flow chart describing the various factors affecting an individuals behavior change decisions.[[7]](#7)" width="500">}}

 There are six constricts developed as a part of SCT, I will connect each of those with my situation.[[2]](#2)

 1. **Reciprocal Determinism** : This refers to the fact that behavioral change is dynamic and related to an individual's personality and the environment they are in.
-Given the heavy academic load and it makes
+Given the heavy academic load there is less time to sleep and the college environment where your peers also sleep late, makes it harder to inculcate healthy habits.
 2. **Behavioral Capability** : This refers to a person's ability to perform behavioral change through knowledge and skills.
 I have identified the behavior I need to change and the negative impact it has on my performance.
 I know what to do; sleep early.
 And how to do it; manage time through the day.
 3. **Observational Learning** : Looking at others and emulating their behavior or inculcating their positive habits.
 A close friend of mine prioritizes sleep and mental well-being over all else.
 I engaged with them to understand how they manage their time and schedule.
 We set up a few study sessions where I sat with them while they worked through the day to understand their style of working.
 4. **Reinforcements** : Internal or external responses to a person's likelihood of continuing or discontinuing behavior.
 The application is serving as a positive reinforcement to keep up the behavioral change with the intention of habituating it.
 Overwhelming schedule can act as a negative reinforcement prompting me to sleep late again.